-How to Work at an International Teacher Exchange Program
+How to Work on an International Teacher Exchange

 By Sarah McGregor

 A teaching exchange is an excellent opportunity to work abroad.
 Assignments are generally for a school year, with a few shorter terms.
-The U.S. government, through the Fulbright program, currently offers exchanges to 6 countries, but this can vary from year to year.
+The U.S. government, through the Fulbright program, currently offers exchanges to several destinations, but the countries vary from year to year.
 There is also a program that facilitates independent teacher exchanges.

 The Fulbright Exchange

 To apply for a Fulbright Teacher Exchange you must be a full-time teacher or administrator in the U.S. or its territories, a U. S. citizen, hold a bachelor's degree, and have at least three years of full-time teaching experience.
 Elementary through 4-year college teachers are eligible, although actual available positions vary.
 There is a written application and an interview with a 4-person team of Fulbright representatives in November.
 Deadlines are October of the year before the year you actually go on exchange.
-Complete information and an application are available at the Fulbright website, www.fulbrightteacherexchange.org.
+Complete information and an application are available at the Fulbright teaching exchange.

-Six countries currently participate in the Fulbright teacher exchange; this varies somewhat from year to year.
+Several countries currently participate in the Fulbright teacher exchange; this varies from year to year.
 Naturally, the greatest competition is for posts in the English-speaking countries, where there is no second-language requirement, there are opportunities for teachers in a variety of subject areas (you would teach a level and subject similar to what you teach at home), and the cultural differences are much less.

 Exchange Posts and Housing